Chapter 2 : Reflections

 “And you’re a heartless bully!”
 I shoved him aside forcefully and pulled Severus away with me.

 We both cursed at Potter under our breath as we rounded the corner.
 Severus pulled his arms free from me and walked faster.
 I tried to keep up.

-“Lily,” he spun around sharply and I nearly skidded on the polished floor before coming to a standstill in front of him, “I didn’t need saving...”
+“Lily,” he spun around sharply and I nearly skidded on the polished marble before coming to a standstill in front of him, “I didn’t need saving...Not from you”

 “I...
 I was just trying to help!”

 We were on the train.
-Me, Remus Lupin, Severus ,Theodore Flint and Abbey Morgan.
+Me, Severus, Remus Lupin, Adrian Flint and Abbey Morgan.
 Severus and I were friends again.
 The arguments forgotten over a long summer together with no one to interfere.

 I hugged Severus when I saw the gleaming silver badge on his chest that said ‘Prefect’ on it.
 His blush was contrastingly memorable on his usually pale face.